LAW GROUP, P.C.

-MEMPHIS PRENUPTIAL ATTORNEYS
+TENNESSEE PRENUPTIAL ATTORNEYS

 Prenuptial agreements are contracts that describe in writing what will happen in the event a couple’s marriage ends, whether by divorce or the death of one spouse.
-It generally identifies what happens to a couple’s assets, the amount one of the parties will pay to the other in spousal support and for how long, and can even direct what the surviving spouse will receive should the other spouse die.
+It generally identifies what happens to a couple’s assets, the amount one of the parties will pay to the other in spousal support, and for how long, and can even direct what the surviving spouse will receive should the other spouse die.

 Prenuptial agreements are commonly considered something only wealthy couples need.
 However, nothing can be further from the truth.
 The benefits of a prenuptial agreement are available to any couple engaged to be married, whether well-to-do or of more modest means.

-Memphis Family Law Attorneys Who Understand Prenuptial Agreements
+Tennessee Family Law Attorneys Who Understand Prenuptial Agreements

-In order to have a valid and enforceable prenuptial agreement, there must be a full disclosure of the income, assets and all other financial information by both parties.
+In order to have a valid and enforceable prenuptial agreement, there must be a full disclosure of the income, assets, and all other financial information by both parties.
 Additionally, the prenuptial agreement cannot be the result of coercion or made under duress.

 Statistics show that at least one out of two marriages ends in divorce.
 Divorces are often accompanied by a great deal of stress and uncertainty.
-Preparing a strong and binding prenuptial agreement as part of the preparation for marriage can alleviate much of the anxiety.
+Preparing a solid and binding prenuptial agreement as part of the preparation for marriage can alleviate much of the anxiety.
 A couple can decide how many of the issues will be determined if the marriage does not work out at a time when their feelings toward each other are the most generous, rather than in the middle of a contentious divorce.

 Guiding You through the Prenuptial Process

 Many couples are reluctant to broach the subject of a prenuptial agreement.
 It can, after all, be very uncomfortable and carries with it the risk of alienating one’s future spouse.
-Negotiating the end of one’s marriage before it has actually begun is a difficult subject to bring up with each other.
+Negotiating the end of one’s marriage before it has actually begun is a complex subject to bring up with each other.